 Depending on your business, compliance means many different things.
-All companies should understand that it has to be managed well in order to meet regulatory requirements.
-This also ensures the health and safety of your employees and customers and ultimately protects the company owners from potential risks of accidents.
-We often talk to customers just after they had a near miss event when they realise they have to take it more seriously!
+All companies should understand the importance of compliance managment to meet regulatory requirements.
+This also helps ensure the health and safety of your employees and customers.
+The company owners should be aware they are ultimatley at risk from accidents at the workplace.
+We often talk to customers after they had a near miss event when they realise they have to take it more seriously!

 The role of software in managing compliance is clear; 1.
 Assets that requires compliance activities should have a schedule of work with alerts and reminders when it is due.
-2. The activity must be assigned to someone who is accountable for ensuring the work is carried out.
+2. The activity must be assigned to someone who is accountable for ensuring the work is completed.
 3. Top level management must be able to check the system and ensure it is up to date.
-4. Record keeping is essential to prove that it has been done and this often involves reports, service sheets from 3rd party inspectors or subcontractors.
-5. Maintaining records offsite in a secure environment is also an important consideration in case of floods or fires destroying on-site records and for example, being able to prove you have met insurance requirements.
+4. Maintaining accurate records is essential along with reports and service sheets from 3rd parties.
+5. Maintaining record offsite in a secure environment is also a consideration.
+For example, floods or fires destroying on-site records that might be able to prove you have met insurance obligations.

-Smartspanner CMMS is ideal for small businesses to manage compliance tasks, meeting all the requirements laid out above with email reminders to the assigned person when items are due and even your subcontractors can be incorporated into the notifications.
+Smartspanner CMMS is ideal for small businesses to manage compliance tasks.
+It will help you meet all the requirements laid out above, with email reminders when items are due.
+You can even assign work to your subcontractors.

 For our UK customers, if you are looking into a compliance review, we recommend to start with the HSE website. https://www.hse.gov.uk/guidance/topics.htm https://www.hse.gov.uk/guidance/topics.htm